Osprey Daylite Plus

 See the Osprey Daylite Plus

 Osprey is a leader in the daypack market, and the Daylite is their entry-level collection.
-We put the 20-liter “Plus” model to the test and found that it offers a good amount of storage and capacity, has a healthy number of features, and is very well-built overall—all for only $65.
+We put the 20-liter “Plus” model to the test and found that it offers a good amount of storage and capacity, has a healthy number of features, and is very well-built overall—all for only $70.
 We reach for Osprey’s beefed-up Talon or Stratos for shuttling heavier loads or on longer missions, but the Daylite Plus has become our go-to choice for shorter outings around the Pacific Northwest and Rocky Mountains.
-Below we break down the Daylite Plus’ carrying comfort, weight, ventilation, organization, durability, fit, and more.
+Below we outline our experiences with the Daylite Plus.
 To see how it stacks up to the competition, see our article on the best daypacks.

 Osprey is a leader in carrying comfort, and even the budget-friendly Daylite Plus lives up to that billing.
 Their pricier Talon 22 has a much more substantial hipbelt that’s better at handling heavier loads and longer days on the trail—the Daylite Plus has a simple webbing waist belt that doesn’t offer much support—but the rest of the design is very well-executed.
 The shoulder straps are surprisingly comfortable and nicely padded (similar to the Talon), and the mesh backpanel is a good breather and keeps the load close.
 Comfort does start to suffer if you weigh it down with heavy items and lots of water, but we found the Daylite Plus to be a great match for shorter day hikes with less gear (including a jacket, some food, and a normal amount of water).

-In addition to its reasonable $65 price tag, another big upside of the Osprey Daylite Plus is its reasonable weight.
-At 1 pound 3.8 ounces, it’s significantly lighter than the aforementioned Talon 22 (1 lb.
-12.6 oz.) and just slightly heavier than the similarly built Deuter Speed Lite 20 (1 lb.
+In addition to its budget-friendly $70 price tag, another big upside of the Osprey Daylite Plus is its reasonable weight.
+At 1 pound 4.6 ounces, it’s significantly lighter than the aforementioned Talon 22 (2 lbs.
+1 oz. for the S/M size) and just slightly heavier than the similarly built Deuter Speed Lite 20 (1 lb.
 1.3 oz.).
 Some of this weight savings is a result of opting for the simple webbing hipbelt mentioned above and lack of an internal frame, but the Daylite Plus still is well-built and comfortable overall.
 You can go lighter with an even more trimmed-down design like the REI Co-op Flash 18 (9 oz.) or Flash 22 (13 oz.), but these packs compromise big time in terms of structure and durability.
-In the end, we have little to complain about with the design choices that Osprey made.
+In the end, we have little to complain about with the design choices that Osprey made here.

 As we touched on above, the Daylite Plus is a great breather overall.
-For the design, Osprey chose a slotted foam back covered in mesh, which allows room for air to flow and kept me reasonable cool on short to moderate day hikes in the harsh Colorado sun.
-Overall, it’s very similar to the Talon’s layout, although that pack uses a honeycomb-like design rather than the gills you get with the Daylite.
+For the design, Osprey chose a slotted foam back covered in mesh, which allows room for air to flow and kept me reasonably cool on short to moderate day hikes in the harsh Colorado sun.
 Osprey’s own Stratos offers a major boost in ventilation with a suspended backpanel (similar to a backpacking pack) that provides more separation between your body and the pack, but that model is much heavier and pricier at $140.
 In our opinion, the Daylite Plus is plenty for most day hikes and outperforms most similarly priced daypacks.

 Unlike the pricier Talon, the Daylite Plus doesn’t have Osprey’s LidLock bike helmet attachment system, nor do you get a spot to stash trekking poles or carry an ice axe.
-That said, the pack does connect to the front of a variety of Osprey’s larger models via attachment points at the waist and shoulders, including the backpacking-specific Aether/Aerial AG and travel options like the Farpoint bags and wheeled packs.
+That said, the pack does connect to the front of a variety of Osprey’s larger models via attachment points at the waist and shoulders, including the backpacking-specific Aether/Aerial and travel options like the Farpoint/Fairview bags and wheeled packs.
 This provides a great deal of versatility for air travel (you can connect your checked bag and carry-on for easier portability).
-Those who need the multi-sport features mentioned above should consider spending up for the Talon, but for the price, the Daylite Plus is a well-appointed daypack.
+Those who need the multi-sport features mentioned above should consider spending up for the Talon, but for the price and intended uses, the Daylite Plus is a well-appointed pack.

 Another area where the Osprey Daylite Plus stands out from its lightweight and budget-oriented competition is its robust build.
-The bottom and sides are made with a tough 400-denier (D) nylon, and the main portion of the body is a hardwearing 210D.
-I also appreciate that the zippers are substantial and don’t have an ultralight, flimsy feel.
-I’ve thrown the pack around on rocks, tossed it in my gear room haphazardly, and generally put it through the wringer on the trail, and it’s no worse for wear.
-Even after multiple seasons of use, there are no tears or scuffs.
-And given that Osprey is one of the best pack makers in the business, I expect my Daylite Plus to last for years to come.
+The bottom and sides are made with a tough, 600-denier (D) nylon (the previous version used 400D), and the main portion of the body is a hardwearing 300D (the original was 210D).
+I threw the original pack around on rocks, tossed it in my gear room haphazardly, and generally put it through the wringer on the trail, and it was no worse for wear.
+Given the latest version’s beefier fabrics—plus the fact that Osprey is one of the best pack makers in the business—I have no qualms about long-term durability.

 One notable downside in choosing a budget daypack like the Daylite Plus is that they typically come in only one size.
-Stepping up to a more premium model like the Talon ($120) will get you the option of choosing between two sizes (small/medium and medium/large), which accommodate a wider variety of body shapes and sizes.
-But with the Daylite, you get a single one-size-fits-all and unisex option (which fits 15- to 22-inch torso lengths and 25- to 50-inch waists).
+Stepping up to a more premium model like the Talon ($130) will get you the option of choosing between two sizes (small/medium and large/extra-large), which accommodate a wider variety of body sizes.
+But with the Daylite, you get a single one-size-fits-all and unisex option (which fits 15- to 22-in. torso lengths and 25- to 50-in. waists).
 That said, given its casual day hiking slant and that fact that you likely won’t be loading it down or depending too heavily on the hipbelt, this isn’t a deal breaker for us.
 Even our taller tester (over 6 feet) who prefers buying medium/large daypacks thought the Daylite Plus provided enough comfort for its intended purpose.

 Other Versions of the Osprey Daylite

 We tested the 20-liter “Plus” version of the Daylite, and Osprey offers a number of other variations in the Daylite lineup.
-The most similar is the standard Daylite daypack, which costs $50, has 13 liters of capacity, weighs 1 pound even, and forgoes the front stash pocket found on the Plus model.
+The most similar is the standard Daylite daypack, which costs $60, has 13 liters of capacity, weighs 1 pound 1.4 ounces, and forgoes the front stash pocket found on the Plus model.
 We think of the 13-liter Daylite as a good option for travel, but its utility for hiking is limited due to the smaller capacity and lack of storage.
-The Daylite collection also includes a sling, waist pack, 24-liter travel-specific pack, and dedicated kids’ pack.
+The Daylite collection also includes a sling and waist pack, dedicated kids’ design, tote, duffels (in 30, 45, and 60L capacities), and new 15-liter pack with a top-loading cinch closure and daisy chain attachment points.
 Importantly, none of the Daylite designs are available in women’s-specific versions, but we found the fit of the Daylite Plus to be reasonably accommodating.

 - Surprisingly comfortable for short to moderate day hikes without a super heavy load.